 - Quality of Notarial Service

 It is our aim to provide a good service to everyone.
 If you have cause for dissatisfaction or complaint you should immediately notify Matthew Pryke.
-If you are not satisfied that M D Pryke Notary Public LLP has dealt with your dissatisfaction or complaint, then the matter can be raised with the Notaries Society.
+If you are not satisfied that London Notary Public practice, N Now Limited dealt with your dissatisfaction or complaint, then the matter can be raised with the Notaries Society.

 It is our policy to use e-mail wherever possible.
 Where you have provided us with an e-mail address, eg, by sending an e-mail, we will assume that we may use that address for the sending of unencrypted, sensitive or confidential correspondence or documents to you.
 We may also, during the course of a matter, send unencrypted, sensitive or confidential information to other persons involved, unless specifically requested by them or you not to do so.
 All e-mails sent by us and attachments thereto should be scanned for viruses by the recipient.

 We operate a money laundering reporting procedure as required by law whereby, in the event of any suspicion of money laundering, information will be revealed to the appropriate authorities.
 You will be required to provide satisfactory proof of identity and full details of the source and proposed destination of funds.
 Pending this, funds may be frozen and we will not accept any responsibility for loss or delay caused by the failure by you to provide such information promptly.

 - Professional indemnity, limitations on liability